Marijuana (CBD) for Pets – Top 3 Pros and Cons

 When people talk about giving marijuana to pets, they are really talking about the use of CBD products derived from hemp.
 The California Veterinary Medical Board explains that CBD is the “abbreviation for cannabidiol, which is one out of 60 naturally occurring compounds present in cannabis.
 It is the second-most prevalent cannabinoid in both hemp and marijuana and is nonpsychoactive.”
 CBD extracted from hemp contains less than 0.3% THC (tetrahydrocannabinol), which is the compound in marijuana that causes the high.

-A survey found that 11% of dog owners and 8% of cat owners gave CBD to their pets last year, often in the form of pet treats, tinctures administered under the tongue, and salves or creams applied topically.
+A survey found that 11% of dog owners and 8% of cat owners gave CBD to their pets in 2019, often in the form of pet treats, tinctures administered under the tongue, and salves or creams applied topically.
 Reasons cited for giving CBD to companion animals included caring for aging pets and treating conditions such as anxiety, pain, and seizures.

 Is CBD Good for Pets?